-This investigation is about the incidents in front of Centar Municipality’s building in 2013, which after SPO’s investigation turned into an indictment for 14 persons for perpetrating violence, and the principal defendant in this investigation is the ex-Prime Minister, Nikola Gruevski
+This investigation is about the incidents in front of Centar Municipality’s building in 2013, which after SPO’s investigation, turned into an indictment for 14 persons for perpetrating violence, and the principal defendant in this investigation is the then Prime Minister, Nikola Gruevski

 15 September 2016 – The second indictment by the SPO in the middle of September 2016, presents evidence which according to the SPO show the guilt of 14 persons accused for the violence in front of Centar Municipality’s building, which occurred several months after the local elections in 2013, won by the opposition candidate Andrej Žernovski.

 During the procedure for altering or nullifying the already adopted Detailed Urban Development Plan, “all of a sudden” people started gathering in front of the municipal building, demolished part of the fence, broke the windows and injured several Councilors.